Abdelrahmann94/Animal-body-parts-segmentation/readme.md

 ![EaL](https://github.com/Abdelrahmann94/Computer-vision-/blob/main/kk.png)

 ## Conclusion
-I used SIFT Algorithm with Homography matrix technique to apply seamless image stitching for handwritten text images.
+I used SIFT Algorithm with the Homography matrix technique to apply seamless image stitching for handwritten text images.
 Then applied an OCR model using KerasOCR.

 ## Comments
 This approach for image stitching doesn't work properly on images that contain big font sizes, and I put an example for this in the evaluation report.